 Figure 9: Occupation categories in the parish

-- 2.41 Employment in executive, managerial, professional and technical roles was 53% in 2011, compared to an average of 47% for all English rural villages (Figure 9). - 2.42 Figure 10, derived from the Brenchley and Matfield Parish Plan Survey, shows the working locations of the respondents.
+2.44 Figure 10, derived from the Brenchley and Matfield Parish Plan Survey, shows the working locations of the respondents.
 61% worked outside the parish and, of those that worked within the parish, 24% worked from home.